Bermuda fish chowder

 Bermuda fish chowder is a chowder soup that is considered the national dish of Bermuda.
-Its basic ingredients are fish, tomatoes and onions, seasoned with black rum and "sherry peppers sauce".
-The recipe is believed to have been developed by the 17th century British colonizers of Bermuda.
+Its basic ingredients are fish, tomatoes and onions seasoned with black rum and hot sauce.
+The recipe is believed to have been created in the 17th century by English colonists in Bermuda.

 Recipes

 The basic ingredients of Bermuda fish chowder are fish stock, fish fillets, and tomato puree.
 Other ingredients are typically vegetables and herbs and spices.

 There are many variations spun off of the basic ingredients.
 One recipe uses one cup of chopped onion, celery, and carrot as well as diced pork hocks and a dash of Worcestershire sauce.
 Another uses white fish fillets (either cod, grouper, tilefish, or snapper), onions, carrots, celery, minced garlic, unsalted butter, bay leaf, thyme, allspice, Worcestershire sauce, black rum and sherry pepper sauce.
 Other types of fish can be used like rock fish or sea bass.

 The consistency of Bermuda fish chowder is much lighter than chowders that are thickened with milk or cream.
 It is sometimes compared with bouillabaisse.